GCuser99/tbRegExp/README.md

 `RegExp` into the **VBA** library (Office version 2508, 2025) so VBA users no longer need the VBScript reference — but that is VBA, not twinBASIC.

-**twinBASIC has no built-in regular-expression support today.** Its author, Wayne Phillips, has indicated native regex is on the roadmap, but not before v1.0.
+**twinBASIC has no built-in regular-expressions support today.** Its author, Wayne Phillips, has indicated native regex is on the roadmap, but not before v1.0.
 Until then, tB developers either have to depend on the deprecated `VBScript.RegExp` COM object or roll their own.